shivannis/xandr-docs-public/xandr-docs/articles/data-providers/introduction-to-integrating-with-the-xandr-impression-bus.md

 ---
-Title : Introduction to Integrating with the Xandr Impression Bus Description : When considering integrating with the impression bus, there are many ms.custom : data-providers ms.date : 10/28/2023 things to consider.
-Most people underestimate the volume of requests
+title : Introduction to Integrating with the Xandr Impression Bus description : Learn the various points to consider while integrating with the Xandr impression bus. ms.custom : data-providers ms.date : 11/30/2023
 ---

-# Introduction to Integrating with the Xandr Impression Bus
+# Introduction to integrating with the Xandr impression bus

 When considering integrating with the impression bus, there are many things to consider.
 Most people underestimate the volume of requests that Xandr has to offer and the infrastructure required in order to properly process those requests efficiently.

-## Our Impression Bus’ Connection Management Behavior
+## Our Impression Bus’ connection management behavior

 The Xandr impression bus has a very efficient connection management model that is built to maximize requests per